morbargig/ort-yoav-2-changes/README.md

-# 🧮 Python Calculator Web App

-A simple calculator web application for students to practice Python programming.

-## 🎯 Project Goal

-Students implement calculator methods in `calculator.py` and test them via a web interface.
+tudents implement calculator methods in `calculator.py` and test them via a web interface.

 ## 🚀 Setup